Login

 In the UK, for example, employees are entitled to all their usual rights and contractual benefits during paid maternity leave, except for wages.

-While the US doesn’t have legal provisions for paid maternity leave on a national level, employers are still required to continue health coverage for employees on FMLA leave.
+While the US doesn’t have legal provisions for a paid maternity leave policy on a national level, employers are still required to continue health coverage for employees on FMLA leave.

 Employee benefits are treated differently in every country, even outside of maternity leave, so you’ll need to consult a local expert or partner with a global employment provider like Omnipresent to ensure you remain compliant.